johnshields/Eithne-Voice-Assistant/workings/document.md

 trainer.train(["open google", "Google is waiting your command!"])
 ```

-ChatterBot was initially tested with these commands and responds through a command line interaction.
-This was mainly to test how the bot learns with each command passed in.
-The figure below is a command line interaction with the bot that shows a log output of how it learns as commands are given to it.
+ChatterBot was initially tested with these commands and responded through a command-line interaction.
+This testing was mainly to test how the bot learns with each command passed in.
+The figure below is a command-line interaction with the bot that shows a log output of how it learns as commands are given.

 ### Testing Bot's responses

 ![bot](https://user-images.githubusercontent.com/26766163/115777593-67bc5e80-a3ad-11eb-859c-c8c4a2b92a55.png)

+The learned responses are stored into a SQLite database to continuously learn from the user and improve the application.

 The voiced responses are handled by the function ``bot_response``.
 This function is used to return a response for Eithne to say depending on the command the user said.